jaksi/leviathan/README.md

 # Supported devices
 * NZXT Kraken X61 (Vendor/Product ID: `2433:b200`)
 * NZXT Kraken X41 (Vendor/Product ID: `2433:b200`)
+* NZXT Kraken X31 (Vendor/Product ID: `2433:b200`) (Only for controlling the fan/pump speed, since there's no controllable LED on the device)

 If you have an unsupported liquid cooler and want to help out, see [CONTRIBUTING.md](CONTRIBUTING.md).